 August 4, 2020 - Valneva announced it is currently advancing all necessary activities, including its Contract Research Organization, and intends to initiate the pivotal Phase 3 study in the fourth quarter of 2020, as planned.

 June 1, 2020 - A new study published in The Lancet found the live-attenuated CHIKV vaccine was well tolerated and highly immunogenic in an adult population and could be an effective intervention for prophylaxis chikungunya disease worldwide.

-May 5, 2020 - Valneva SE and Instituto Butantan announced signing a binding term sheet for the development, manufacturing, and marketing of Valneva’s single-shot chikungunya vaccine VLA1553 in Low and Middle-Income Countries (LMICs).
-Valneva held its End of Phase 2 meeting with the U.S. Food and Drug Administration in February 2020 and is now preparing to initiate Phase 3 clinical studies in the U.S. later in 2020.
+May 5, 2020 - Valneva SE and Instituto Butantan announced signing a binding term sheet for developing, manufacturing, and marketing Valneva’s single-shot chikungunya vaccine VLA1553 in Low Middle-Income Countries (LMICs).
+In addition, Valneva held its End of Phase 2 meeting with the U.S. Food and Drug Administration in February 2020 and is now preparing to initiate Phase 3 clinical studies in the U.S. later in 2020.

 March 25, 2020 – Valneva SE announced that it has completed an End-of-Phase 2 meeting with the U.S. FDA and agreed on the clinical development plan towards licensure for its unique, single-shot chikungunya vaccine VLA1553.

-January 24, 2020 - The Company assumes that it may start Phase 3 in the fourth quarter of 2020, representing approximately a 3 to 6 months delay compared to its original plans.
+January 24, 2020 - The Company assumes that it may start Phase 3 in the fourth quarter of 2020, representing approximately a 3 to 6 months delay than its original plans.